elysehadid/elysehadid.github.io/README.md

 This is a static website built with plain old HTML and CSS.

 I love JavaScript (and React!) but I wanted to provide an experience that doesn't _require_ JavaScript.
-I also wanted to make sure the website loads as fast as possible and progressively enhanced.

-I progressively enhance the user experience with a Google web font for browsers that support it, and I use best practices to serve images in WebP format when possible.
-I also use a CSS reset created by Josh Comeau to ensure the experience is consistent across browsers.
+I also wanted to make sure the website loads as fast as possible.
+I progressively enhance the user experience with a Google web font for browsers that support it, and I serve images in WebP format when possible.
+I also use a [CSS reset created by Josh Comeau](https://www.joshwcomeau.com/css/custom-css-reset/) to ensure the user experience and layout are consistent across browsers.

 ## Design and layout